tsiensesvendomingos/azure-network-protocols/README.md

 <br />

 <p>
-Next we will use our Windows machine to SSH to the Linux machine.
-SSH has no GUI, it just gives the user access to the machine's CLI.
+Next, we will use our Windows machine to establish an SSH connection to the Linux machine.
+SSH has no GUI.
+It just gives the user access to the machine's CLI.
 We will set the Wireshark filter to capture SSH packets only.
-When we SSH into the Linux machine with the command prompt "ssh labuser@10.0.0.5" we can see that Wireshark starts to immediately capture SSH packets.
+When we SSH into the Linux machine with the command prompt "ssh labuser@10.0.0.5," Wireshark starts to capture SSH packets immediately.
 </p>
 <p>
 <img src="https://i.imgur.com/cPvIvNN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>